The Importance of Repair in Parenting

 - 2 min read

 Repair goes beyond simply saying sorry.
-It involves intentionally revisiting a moment when the parent and child felt disconnected, taking responsibility for one’s actions, and acknowledging the impact on the child.
-This process opens a space for honest conversation and emotional reconnection.
+It involves intentionally revisiting a moment when the parent and child felt disconnected.
+This process requires taking responsibility for one’s actions and acknowledging the impact on the child.
+By doing so, we open a space for honest conversation and emotional reconnection.

 For example, if a parent loses their temper and yells, repair means coming back to the child later and saying something like, “I’m sorry I raised my voice earlier.
 That wasn’t fair to you, and I want to do better next time.”
 This shows the child that mistakes happen but can be addressed with care and respect.